 Have seen its casualties.
 Its not the place to visit or storm.
 Shifting sand banks and mainly very shallow.
+Sail boat with lifting keel and min. draft of 1.10 mtr. may cautiously enter unless absolutely needed.

 Wainwright 70°36'N / 160°07'W.